felixp7/lunar-logo/README.md

 Of course, now your application is driven by a whole scripting language, and that requires more care.
 With great power comes great responsibility.

+Other possible uses are as a fancy calculator (much more powerful than `expr`), or for writing Awk-style filters: Lunar Logo should handle TSV files very well indeed.

 History
 -------